jchergu/jchergu.github.io/log.md

 - `about.html` because it's cool

 But I'm still thinking about how to apply the CSS before doing disasters, there are many options...
 I've heard about tailwind css, but also figma.
 I have to inform better.

+## August 2025

+### After the holidays
+In this period, I've learned a little bit about Tailwind CSS and used it in `index.html`.
+My decision is to first decide some style of the home page and then complete the other sections: music, portfolio, blog, about.